MIRALab-USTC/AI4LogicSynthesis-PruneX/README.md

 ## A Circuit Domain Generalization Framework for Efficient Logic Synthesis in Chip Design

-This is our code for our paper *A Circuit Domain Generalization Framework for Efficient Logic Synthesis in Chip Design*.
+This is our code for our manuscript *A Circuit Domain Generalization Framework for Efficient Logic Synthesis in Chip Design*.

 ### Installation of Packages

 #### ABC Installation

 In this repository, we provide the executable file "abc" and the static library "libabc.a".
-Please refer to the repository xxx for the source code of our modified abc.
+We will also release the source code of our modified abc once the manuscript is accepted.

 #### Python Environment Installation